Lake O’ Woods L.O.

 History.

 Robinson Butte was first noted as a fire detection camp in 1917.
-According to Ron Kemnow‘s collection of articles, it is possible it was even used as early as 1913 with plans to potentially add a crow’s nest in 1916.
+According to Ron Kemnow’s website, it is possible it was even used as early as 1913 with plans to potentially add a crow’s nest in 1916.
 The first structures were built in 1933 by the Moon Prairie CCC.
 The lookout was a 20′ pole tower with L-4 cab and neighboring garage.
-It was replaced in 1974 when the 53’ treated tower with R-6 cab was moved from Blue Rock L.O. by truck.
+It was replaced in 1974 when the 53′ treated tower with R-6 cab was moved from Blue Rock L.O. by truck.
 As of 2016, it failed inspection and was listed as condemned.

 White Point L.O.